From Cereal Heiress to Winter White House

-The lecture continues to detail how Donald Trump embarked on a series of fascinating negotiations, which culminated in his buying the estate.
-During the late 80s and early 90s, the property went through a period where several options for its future were, yet- again, explored.
+During the late 80s and early 90s, the property went through a period where several options for its future were, yet again, explored.
 Many of these creative choices would have destroyed Mar-a-Lago’s special character.
 In the end the mansion was turned into a private club, and since then a beach club and ballroom have been tastefully added, which in no significant way altered Mrs. Post’s design.

 In 2016 Mrs. Post’s dream of creating a Winter White House came to pass when Donald Trump became President of the United States.
 Mar-a-Lago’s only alteration since becoming the 45th President’s home, is a Landmark Commission approved addition of a helicopter pad, to accommodate the presidential helicopter: Marine One.

-Due to the eight visits President Trump made to his self-admitted sanctuary, during the winter of 2017, Mar-a-Lago has become the focus of both national and international attention and curiosity.
-The well-televised events aired when the President is in residence, have also created local traffic and organizational challenges, and protests both in support of and against President Trump.
+Due to the many visits President Trump makes to his self-admitted sanctuary, Mar-a-Lago has become the focus of both national and international attention and curiosity.
+When the President is in residence, serious local traffic and organizational challenges occur.

 This is a historical lecture, not a political one.